pibemillo/personal-resources/js/readme.md

 ### Libraries

 <https://github.com/jlmakes/scrollreveal.js> Easy Scroll Animations
 <https://github.com/imakewebthings/waypoints> Waypoints a library that makes it easy to execute a function whenever you scroll to an element.
+<https://sachinchoolur.github.io/lightgallery.js/> Full featured javascript lightbox gallery, No dependencies.